 What makes a company develop aren’t administrative tasks and dull, monotonous activities.
-Although it’s true that this is a necessary part of every business, what counts the most are challenging, creative projects.
+Although this is indeed a necessary part of every business, what counts the most is challenging, creative projects.

-However, you can’t expect your employees to devote themselves to your company if they aren’t properly inspired – and over thirty percent of them isn’t.
+However, you can’t expect your employees to devote themselves to your company if they aren’t properly inspired – and over thirty percent of them aren’t.

 Corporate training isn’t only useful when it comes to skill development – it’s also motivational.
-Learning new material actually produces a boost of energy.
+Learning new material produces a boost in energy.
 When the training is over, your employees will be ready for new challenges.

 For that to happen, you can consider having a learning management system that hosts multiple courses under one dashboard.
 Then, your employees can access the courses anytime and anywhere to further their learning initiatives.

 But a disappointing fact is that the boost of inspiration doesn’t last too long, because just a handful of people in your company will apply their newfound knowledge long-term.

 The reason behind this is quite simple; after training, no one is responsible for making sure that the new information is used in day-to-day activities.

 Therefore, you need to monitor the work of your employees and encourage them to apply the material they’ve covered during training and develop their skills.